auqid/auqid/README.md

-# Hi there, I'm auqid 👋
+# Hi there, I'm Auqid 👋

 ## About Me
 I'm a software developer with a passion for building web applications and exploring new technologies.
 I enjoy coding, learning, and sharing my knowledge with the community.